JUDEELRICA/alx-low_level_programming/0x00-hello_world/README.md

-a script that compiles a C file and creates an executable named cisfun
+Wrote a C program that prints lines of text